elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-some-common-classes-of-big-o-notation-and-what-do-they-represent.md

 url: /learn/mathematics/questions/what-are-some-common-classes-of-big-o-notation-and-what-do-they-represent
 score: -1.0
 related_article1:
-    id: 170713
+    id: 170716
-    title: Why is time complexity important in algorithm analysis?
+    title: >-
+        What criteria should be considered when comparing the performance of two algorithms?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-time-complexity-important-in-algorithm-analysis
+    url: /learn/mathematics/questions/what-criteria-should-be-considered-when-comparing-the-performance-of-two-algorithms
 related_article2:
-    id: 170709
+    id: 170708
-    title: What distinguishes strong induction from regular induction?
+    title: >-
+        How does the inductive step in regular induction help in proving statements?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-distinguishes-strong-induction-from-regular-induction
+    url: /learn/mathematics/questions/how-does-the-inductive-step-in-regular-induction-help-in-proving-statements
 related_article3:
+    id: 170719
+    title: >-
+        What is the principle of optimal substructure in dynamic programming?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-the-principle-of-optimal-substructure-in-dynamic-programming
+related_article4:
     id: 170718
+    title: >-
-    title: How do divide and conquer algorithms work, and what are their advantages?
+        How do divide and conquer algorithms work, and what are their advantages?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-divide-and-conquer-algorithms-work-and-what-are-their-advantages
-related_article4:
+related_article5:
     id: 170712
+    title: >-
-    title: How can recursive thinking be applied to algorithm design?
+        How can recursive thinking be applied to algorithm design?
     subject: Mathematics
     url: /learn/mathematics/questions/how-can-recursive-thinking-be-applied-to-algorithm-design
-related_article5:
-    id: 170721
-    title: What are the advantages and disadvantages of using recursive solutions over iterative ones?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-advantages-and-disadvantages-of-using-recursive-solutions-over-iterative-ones
 ---

 &nbsp;